Attract hummingbirds to your garden by planting their favorite nectar-rich flowering vines. Grow these vines for hummingbirds.

 This purple beauty will quickly cover a trellis or fence and its green leaves, white, pink or purple-pink flowers and purple pods provide season-long color.
 Grow hyacinth bean in full sun to partial shade.
 Despite being an annual, it will often reseed in the garden.

-The fragrant blooms are a treat for the senses.
-Plus, once it’s established, this plant is drought-tolerant.
+Why we love it: The fragrant blooms are a treat for the senses.
+Plus, once established, these vines for hummingbirds are drought-tolerant.